clintmil/clintmil.github.io/publications/index.md

 Yan C, Miller CL, Abe J. [Regulation of phosphodiesterase 3 and inducible cAMP early repressor in the heart.][22]
 Circulation Research.
 2007 Mar 2;100(4): 489-501.

-\* authors contributed equally
+\* authors contributed equally.
-† corresponding author
+† corresponding author.
-‡ manuscript received editorial
+‡ manuscript received editorial.

 #### See complete list of publications on [Pubmed][27] or [Google Scholar][28].